lillixnvu/assignment1/README.md

 	![](/gallery/20240926204517.png)

 ## 2. Add your public key to your DigitalOcean account
- After creating the key pair, you will need to add your public key to your DigitalOcean account as it allows you to log in to your servers without a password
+ After creating the key pair, you will need to add your public key to your DigitalOcean account as it allows you to log in to your servers without a password (DigitalOcean, 2022)

+ > What is a **public key**?
+A public key is used for secure authentication.
+You generate a key pair (public and private keys), keeping the private secret, and sharing the public key.
+You can add your public key to a Droplet which allows you to log in via SSH without a password.
+(DigitalOcean, 2019)

 To upload the public key to your account, run `doctl` SSH key import command with the `--public-key-file` flag to specify the location of the `.pub` file you created.